intel/neural-compressor/docs/source/add_new_adaptor.md

     }

 ```
-In most case, bf16_config and fp32_config stay the same on different operators and we can add config of different data type to the quantizable_op_details.
+In most case, `bf16_config` and `fp32_config` stay the same on different operators and we can add config of different data type to the `quantizable_op_details`.
 It's configured in the YAML file and parsed out with format like below.

 ```python
     int8_conv_config = {